Wellesley Supplemental Essays

 Wellesley College also believes in removing barriers to enrolling in college.
 To that end, the Wellesley Office of Financial Aid meets 100% of students’ demonstrated need.
 This financial aid approach guarantees that young women who are admitted to Wellesley will not be deterred from attending due to finances.

-Additional information about Wellesley
+Additional Information About Wellesley

 Wellesley College was founded in 1870 in Wellesley, Massachusetts as the Wellesley Female Seminary.
 Today, Wellesley College is a member of the Seven Sisters Colleges.
 The Seven Sisters is a group of seven historically women’s colleges located in the Northeast.
 In addition to Wellesley, the Seven Sisters include Barnard, Bryn Mawr, Smith, Mount Holyoke, and Vassar.